alpayozkan/dl_proj/README.md

             - `ResNet18_TinyImageNet.t7`
             - `vit_tiny_patch16_224_unfrozen_tinyimagenet.t7`

-3. To run the class maximization code, navigate to the `revelio` folder and execute the cells in the notebook named `cm-tinyimgnet.ipynb`.
+3. To run the class maximization code, open the `revelio` folder and execute the cells in the notebook named `cm-tinyimgnet.ipynb`.

 ## Saliency